Joon-Klaps/nf-core-viralmetagenome-manuscript/analysis/benchmarking/00_reference_scaffolding/readme.md

 Went to ncbi & downloaded all [available viruses under the name of 'Mammarenavirus Lassaense'](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=Mammarenavirus%20lassaense,%20taxid:3052310)
 Then for each sequence, I ran mmseqs2 against all other sequences to find similarity values, check [notebook for complete workflow](./00_reference_selection.ipynb)

+Once we had a range (based on ANI) of suitable references, we specified them as scaffolding references for viralmetagenome and ran them for our selected samples.